Skip to Main Content

 Appeal of Departmental Grade Appeals Committee’s decision

-A student who wishes to appeal the decision of the Departmental Grade Appeals Committee shall submit the appeal to the Faculty Council Committee on Graduate Admissions and Standards.
-Students must submit their written appeal to the Committee on Graduate Admissions and Standards through the Office of Academic Standing.
+A student who wishes to appeal the decision of the Departmental Grade Appeals Committee must submit the written appeal to the Faculty Council Committee on Graduate Admissions and Standards through the Office of Academic Standing.
 The decision of the Committee on Graduate Admissions and Standards will be final.

 III.
 Academic requirements and procedures